w3c/web-networks/proposals/cloudedgeclientCG/charter.md

 and should coordinate with related W3C working groups and other SDOs and open-source communities if necessary.

 ## Scope of Work
-This group aims to discuss proposals for Client-Edge-Cloud coordination, including:
+This group aims to discuss proposals for Cloud-Edge-Client coordination, including:
-* Use cases and requirements for Client-Edge-Cloud coordination
+* Use cases and requirements for Cloud-Edge-Client coordination
 * Proposals for APIs and mechanisms that enable computing workload offloading and orchestration between Central Cloud, Edge Cloud, and Client
 * Secure networking and trust model requirements in the context of edge computing and offload to edge.